jonhadfield/certinfo/README.md

 | -version      | certinfo version                                                                                  |
 | -help         | help                                                                                              |
 +---------------+---------------------------------------------------------------------------------------------------+

+When a PKCS#12/PFX input requires a password and no `--pfx-password` value is supplied, `certinfo` prompts on the terminal; set the flag or `CERTINFO_PFX_PASSWORD` for non-interactive usage.
 ```

 If you need to run against multiple hosts, it is faster to execute command with multiple arguments e.g.